-Whatever course you choose at Canterbury College, you’ll be expected to complete some form of work experience.
+Whatever course you choose at Canterbury College, you’ll be expected to complete some form of industry placement.
 Each department has its own dedicated Industry Liaison Officer, who will be helping you to get the experience that you need to progress.

 Keep reading to meet some of them.